eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.binding.https.md

 </aside>

-- The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the TP.
+- The `callbackAddress` property specifies the base endpoint `URL` where the client receives messages associated with the [=Transfer Process=].
 Support for the `HTTPS` scheme is required.
 Implementations may optionally support other URL schemes.

 - Callback messages will be sent to paths under the base URL as described by this specification.
 Note that [=Providers=] should properly handle the cases where a trailing `/` is included